Khan-bibi/Library-Management-System-in-Java/README.md

 │── LibraryItem.java
 │── User.java
 │── Loan.java
+│── InputValidator.java
 │── LibrarySystem.java
-│── InputValidator.java
 │── Main.java
-🧠 Challenges Faced
-Initially used file handling, later replaced with in-memory storage for better performance

-Refactored the system to separate staff and member functionality for clarity and maintainability

-📌 Conclusion
+Conclusion
-The Library Management System provides a clean, efficient simulation of a library's operations while reinforcing key OOP principles.
-Its modular and scalable design makes it suitable for future enhancements like GUI integration or persistent storage.
+This project successfully simulates a basic library system while implementing key OOP principles.
+The design is modular and maintainable, with potential for future expansion such as persistent data storage or GUI integration.